 If you are taking a course, follow the syllabus.
 If you’re working with a tutor, figure out the plan with your tutor.

 Otherwise, pick a time frame (generally two to three weeks) and decide what weaknesses you want to improve in that timeframe.
 In general, start with your biggest weaknesses in areas that are frequently tested on the GMAT.
-If you’re not sure which areas are most frequently tested, ask the experts on the forums.
+If you’re not sure which areas are most frequently tested, look on the forums.
 (I’m not listing them here because they can change over time.)

 In your journal, write down what your focus will be for each of the first six study days (one week).
 The first 5 sessions might, for example, consist of reading various chapters in various books and doing practice problems associated with those chapters.
 Estimate how much time you think it will take but be flexible; some study will go faster and some will be slow!
 Day 6 is a review day; you might do some sets of random problems, review what you did during the first 5 days, do a few problems from stronger areas or older areas that you haven’t studied recently, et cetera.